-Everyone aged 66 and over, legally resident and living permanently in the State, is entitled to the Free Travel Scheme.
+Everyone aged 66 and over, legally resident and living permanently in the State (Republic of Ireland), is entitled to the Free Travel Scheme.
 Some people under 66 also qualify.
-If you qualify for free travel, you are issued with a card that you must carry with you when using public transport.
-In some cases, a Free Travel Companion Card is available which allows a person to travel with the holder (if they are unable to travel alone).
+If you qualify for Free Travel, you will be issued a card from the Department of Social Protection.
+You must carry your Free Travel Card with you when using public transport.
+In some cases, a Free Travel Companion Card is available, which allows a person to travel for free with the holder (if they are unable to travel alone).
 Free Travel Cards are non-transferable and can only be used by the named person.

 SAFE registration and Public Services Card

-There are 3 categories of free travel:
+There are three categories of Free Travel:

-- If FT-P is written on your Public Services Card, you personally are entitled to free travel.
+- If FT-P is written on your Public Services Card, you personally are entitled to Free Travel.